 First RULE 54.
-The first reading of a bill Reading. shall be by title only, unless a majority of the members present demand a reading in full.
+The first reading of a bill shall be by title only, unless a ma-Reading. jority of the members present demand a reading in full.
 After the first reading, bills are referred to committees, unless they are committee bills in which event they go direct to second reading.